KRR-Oxford/DeepOnto/docs/bio-ml.md

 As Large Language Models (LLMs) are trending in the AI community, we formulate a special sub-track for evaluating LLM-based OM systems.
 For efficient and insightful evaluation, we select two small yet representative subsets from the NCIT-DOID and SNOMED-FMA (Body) datasets, each consisting of 50 **matched** and 50 **unmatched** class pairs.

-We have evaluated some LLMs with several settings and submit a poster paper.
+We have evaluated some LLMs with several settings and submitted a poster paper.
 The results and more detail about this track will be released when the paper review is finished.